1927 Auckland Rugby League season: B Division (Norton Cup) standings and results

 A large number of games did not have the scores reported in either The New Zealand Herald or the Auckland Star.
 As a result, the fixtures list is incomplete as is the final standings.
 Results are missing as follows, Kingsland x 2, Parnell x 1, Mangere x 4, Point Chevalier x 1, and Otahuhu x 1).
 In addition there were two cancelled matches.
 The round 4 match between Mangere and Kingsland did not have the result reported though it was said several weeks later that Kingsland was undefeated so they must have won the match.
 The Ellerslie match with Mangere on July 9 is missing the score so Ellerslie and Mangere teams for and against is incomplete.

 B Division standings

 B Division (Norton Cup) fixtures

 The Round 8 match between Mangere and Northcote was not played due to the condition of the ground at Mangere.
-However after an inquiry it was stated that the Mangere team was willing to play and the referee said the match could go ahead.
+However, after an inquiry it was stated that the Mangere team was willing to play and the referee said the match could go ahead.
 The Northcote team thought the match shouldn't be played and did not take the field.
 They also complained that they had to get changed underneath a gorse bush while a local official said there was a dressing room at Northcote's disposal.
 The league awarded the match to Mangere.
 The Round 15 match between Otahuhu and Northcote at the Auckland Domain was not played due to the condition of the field.

+On May 14 Walker Park in Point Chevalier was used for the first time for a genuine senior grade match when Point Chevalier beat Māngere 9–5.
+It was approximately the 20th different ground to be used for senior rugby league in Auckland since its origins in 1908.